Rakshasv18/Rakshasv18/README.md

 ### Hi there 👋 Welcome to my github profile 👩🏻‍💻

-- 💪🏻 I’m looking for full time roles in Machine Learning / Deep Learning / Speech AI roles ( FTE , Internships )
-- 🎬 Previously Applied Scientist Intern at Flawless AI - Contributed to the development of generative AI tools for filmmaking, focusing on speech processing and audio-driven facial animation.
-- 🕵️‍♀️ I worked with professor Dr. Hafiz Malik as Research assitant at University of Michigan, Dearborn.
-- 👀 Open for discussion on : Deep Fake Generation / LLM / Speech / NLP / CV
-- 📧 How to reach me: rakshav@umich.edu

 ### 👩🏻‍🎓 About Me

-👋 Hi, I'm Raksha
+👋 Hi, I'm Raksha Varahamurthy

 🎓 Applied Scientist Intern at Flawless AI, focusing on generative AI for film and speech applications.

 🧪 Former Research Assistant at the University of Michigan, specializing in deep learning, speech processing, and cybersecurity.

 💻 Passionate about advancing artificial intelligence and contributing to society.

+👀 Open for discussion on : Deep Fake Generation / LLM / Speech / NLP / CV.

+ 📧 How to reach me: rakshav@umich.edu

 🌐 Fluent in Kannada, English, and Hindi.